fandora-network/docs/docs/edge/additional-features/stress-testing.md

 This guide assumes that:

-- You have a working Polygon Edge network up and running
+- You have a working fandora Edge network up and running
 - Both your JSON-RPC and GRPC endpoints are reachable

 ## Overview

-The Polygon Edge Loadbot is a helper utility that is meant to stress test a Polygon Edge network.
+The fandora Edge Loadbot is a helper utility that is meant to stress test a fandora Edge network.

 Currently, it supports 2 modes: